Hockley Heath: Hockley Heath

 By the 1760s the Aylesbury family would own Box Trees farm in the north of the village, which now gives its name to the Box Trees area between the village and the Blythe Valley Park area.
 By the mid 1800s further construction had been undertaken on Aylesbury Hall, rechristened Aylesbury House and remaining home to the Aylesbury family.
 It later became a hotel.
 The Aylesbury family were also prominent in neighboring Packwood, and many artefacts of the family are now in Packwood House and St Giles Church Packwood.
 In 2016 Aylesbury house suffered a devastating fire which destroyed much of the interior following a suspected arson attack.
 The property had recently been sold to a housing developer, who converted the shell of the property into luxury apartments, and built several additional properties in the surrounding grounds.

 As the canal network came to replace coach and horse transport, the Stratford-upon-Avon Canal was dug through the village in 1798 and a wharf built known as Hockley Port.
 The wharf supplied the surrounding area with commodities such as coal, stone, lime, bricks, salt and timber.
 Today the wharf is a public house.
 By 1850 the importance of canals died down as they were replaced by rail transport.
 The last commercial load was brought into the wharf on Christmas Eve, 1929.
-Hockley Heath did not receive a station and so residents had to use the nearby Dorridge railway station, Lapworth railway station, or Whitlocks End railway station.
+Hockley Heath did not receive a station and so residents had to use the nearby Dorridge railway station, Lapworth railway station, The Lakes railway station in Earlswood, or Whitlocks End railway station.